Verifiable Credentials Overview

 The proof value is for illustrative purposes only, and does not reflect the result of real cryptographic calculations.

 The definition of proof introduces a number of additional properties.
 Some of these are metadata properties on the proof itself, like created, expires, or domain.
 Others provide the necessary details on the proof generation process itself, like cryptosuite, nonce (if needed), or verificationMethod that usually refers to cryptographic keys.
-The exact format of the public keys, when used for Credentials, is defined in the [CONTROLLER-DOCUMENT] specification, and is based on either the JWK [RFC7517] format or a Multibase [MULTIBASE] encoding of the keys, called Multikey.
+The exact format of the public keys, when used for Credentials, is defined in the [CONTROLLER-DOCUMENT] specification, and is based on either the JWK [RFC7517] format or a Multibase encoding of the keys, called Multikey.
 Details of the key values are defined by other communities (IETF, cryptography groups, etc.) and are dependent on the specific cryptographic functions they operate with.

 It is possible to embed several proofs for the same Credential.
 These may be a set of independent proofs (based, for example, on different cryptosuites, to accommodate to the specificities of different verifiers), but may also be a "chain" of proofs that must be evaluated in a given order.

 A proof may also specify its "purpose" via the proofPurpose property: different proofs may be provided for authentication, for assertion, or for key agreement protocols.
-These possible purposes are defined in the [CONTROLLER-DOCUMENT] specification.
+These are defined in the [CONTROLLER-DOCUMENT] specification.
 The verifier is supposed to choose the right proof depending on the purpose of its own operations, which is yet another possible reasons why the holder or the issuer may provide several proofs for the same Credential.

 4.2.3 Cryptosuites

 The image is a flowchart showing the categorization of various cryptographic suites and their respective canonicalization methods.
-The chart branches to three main cryptosuite documents: EdDSA (based on Edwards curves), ECDSA (based on ECDSA curves), and BBS (based on BBS schemes).
-The EdDSA suite further divides into two specific cryptosuites: eddsa-rdfc-2022 (using RDFC-1.0 for canonicalization) and eddsa-jcs-2022 (using JCS for canonicalization).
-The ECDSA suite branches into three specific cryptosuites: ecdsa-rdfc-2019 (using RDFC-1.0 or canonicalization), ecdsa-jcs-2019 (using JCS canonicalization), and ecdsa-sd-2023 (using RDFC-1.0 for canonicalization and providing selective disclosure schemes).
-The BBS suite splits into one method: bbs-2023 (using RDFC-1.0 for canonicalization and providing selective disclosure schemes).
+The chart branches from an initial box labeled 'Cryptosuites', to three main cryptosuite documents: 'EdDSA (based on Edwards curves)', 'ECDSA (based on ECDSA curves)', and 'BBS (based on BBS schemes)'.
+The EdDSA suite further divides into two specific cryptosuites: 'eddsa-rdfc-2022 (using RDFC-1.0 for canonicalization)' and 'eddsa-jcs-2022 (using JCS for canonicalization)'.
+The ECDSA suite branches into three specific cryptosuites: 'ecdsa-rdfc-2019 (using RDFC-1.0 or canonicalization)', 'ecdsa-jcs-2019 (using JCS canonicalization)', and 'ecdsa-sd-2023 (using RDFC-1.0 for canonicalization and providing selective disclosure schemes)'.
+The BBS suite splits into one method: 'bbs-2023 (using RDFC-1.0 for canonicalization and providing selective disclosure schemes)'.
+There is an additional dotted lozenge, labeled 'Selective disclosure schemes', which contains the 'ecdsa-sd-2023' and 'bbs-2023' documents.

-Figure 8 Generic view of the proof generation steps.
+Figure 8 Overall view of cryptosuites.

 Note